 What Are Kelp Noodles?

 Kelp noodles, or cheon sa chae, hail from Korea and were invented sometime in the 1980s.
 Based on the patent records, before the food became kelp noodles it was called molded sea tangle, a thread-like food composed mainly of marine algae and band-shaped seaweed noodle.
-No matter what it's called, this food comes from seaweed and is made by drying stripes of kelp and then peeling off the brown-green outer layer.
+No matter what it's called, this food comes from seaweed and is made by drying strips of kelp and then peeling off the brown-green outer layer.
 The white inside gets ground up and mixed with water and sodium alginate, a salt also derived from kelp that helps bind it into a "dough" that can be processed into a noodle shape.
 Once finished, kelp noodles look a lot like cellophane noodles but don't contain any gluten, carbs, or grains.

 Kelp Noodles vs. Shirataki Noodles